tokens-bruecke/figma-plugin/README.md

 ![fig.1](readme-assets/fig2.webp)

-Figma automatically merge groups and their names into a single name, e.g. `Base/Primary/10` (fig.2).
+Figma automatically merges groups and their names into a single name, e.g. `Base/Primary/10` (fig.2).
 In this case, the plugin will generate the following JSON:

 ```json
 {